richonguzman/LoRa_APRS_NRF52840/LoRa_APRS_HELTEC_MeshNode_T114_Digipeater/README.md

 if you want to delete previous configuration , drag "NRF52840_DeleteConfig.uf2" into the folder/virtual disk when boards is in boot loader mode.

-- 2025.03.27 First Version of MeshGate LITE V1 Digipeater.
+- 2025.05.12 First Beta Version for HELTEC MeshNode T114 Digipeater with Ultra EcoMode.

 ___________________________________________________